 You should take a look inside…

 It’s an old house, (not gutted to have one large eating area), but rather a mix ‘n’ match of eclectic pieces and cutlery, you eat in the dinning room, sunroom and other rooms of this house.
+They even have some of my prints on the wall for sale.

 My favourite thing…